robocomp/robocomp-robolab/components/interaction/speechComp/README.md

 ```

 #### Google TTS
-For the online Google TTS service, there are many more languages to choose.
+For the online Google TTS service, there are many more languages to choose from.
 Please install the `gTTS` library:

 ```
 pip install gTTS